Managing your money is a real life skill! There is a lot to learn and a lot of information out there, let us break it down for you.

 Insurance is a financial product sold by insurance companies to safeguard you and/or your property against the risk of loss, damage or theft.
 There are various types of insurance including car, home, life, and travel insurance.

-You take out an insurance policy to cover you or your items up to a certain amount – based on their value, over a certain period, and based on how much you want to pay each month for your insurance policy.
+You take out an insurance policy to cover you or your items up to a certain amount.

 Need proof of age?